yolapop/slate/source/index.md

 Accept: application/vnd.api+json
 ```

-> The above command returns JSON structured like this:
+> The above request returns JSON structured like this:

 ```json
 {